 - Document all services provided for HCA contract compliance

-- High school diploma or GED and 5years of experience working with adults with mental health concerns OR Bachelor’s degree in Social Work, Psychology, Sociology or related field, and demonstrated skills in working with children and families
+- High school diploma or GED and 3 years of experience working with adults with behavioral health concerns OR Bachelor’s degree in Social Work, Psychology, Sociology or related field, and demonstrated skills in working with adults in behavioral health.

 - Live Scan fingerprinting required